cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 ## Preparation

-Participants should bring a notebook computer capable of installing and running Cylc 8 if possible (Linux with admin access to install a lot of software as needed).
+Participants should bring a notebook computer capable of installing and running Cylc 8 if possible (Linux with admin access to install software as needed).
 If that's not possible your locked-down work laptop will do for viewing code and documentation, and showing slides and documents as needed.

 Those who have worked on aspects of the project already should be prepared to explain and demo their parts of the system to others.
 And we should all be